 An advisory committee has been formed through which invited organizations may advise on the development of the rules, with such committee having neither voting nor decision-making authority, consistent with the guidance contained in the Minnesota Rulemaking Manual.
-This Wetlands Advisory Committee will include representatives from statewide groups and organizations with an interest in the WCA rules, and they will be expected to share information with their partner organizations.
+This Wetlands Advisory Committee includes representatives from statewide groups and organizations with an interest in the WCA rules, and they are expected to share information with their members and partner organizations.